NeuroanatomyAndConnectivity/brainbundler/README.md

 ### Parameters:

--c_thr: The compatibility threshold (default 0.8).
+**-c_thr**: The compatibility threshold (default 0.8).
 This value determines how compatible two edges should be in order to move towards a common center of gravity. c_thr is responsible for how many distinct bundles emerge from the bundling: Too low values make everything bundle together, while too high values leave too many edges unbundled.

--start_i: Number of iterations in the first cycle; every following cycle has one iteration less.
+**-start_i**: Number of iterations in the first cycle; every following cycle has one iteration less.
 This parameter, like numcycles, influences the shape of the bundles.

--numcycles: Number of cycles.
+**-numcycles**: Number of cycles.
 This parameter determines the shape of the bundles, as well as the number of subdivision points.

 ## fibviewer